 Mohammad Reza Sheibani, the deputy foreign minister in charge of Arab affairs, denied reports that Iran had abandoned the idea because of threats from Israel.

 "The program to send (humanitarian) aid ships to Gaza by people's organizations and NGOs is still on the agenda of the Islamic Republic," he told reporters, according to a report in the semi-official Mehr news agency.

 Tehran will coordinate with other nations who also plan to send aid and will decide on the departure time of the aid accordingly, Sheibani said.

 He said that sending aid to Gaza by plane and through Egyptian borders is still on the agenda, adding: "This issue has been discussed with Egyptian authorities and we are waiting for them to let us know when our planes should carry the aid to Egypt."

 On Thursday, the Islamic Republic News Agency quoted Hossein Sheikholeslam -- secretary-general of the International Conference for the Support of the Palestinian Intifada -- as saying: "The Iranian ship carrying humanitarian aid will not go to Gaza."

 IRNA said that Sheikholeslam told reporters in the northern city of Rasht that the ship had originally been scheduled to depart for Gaza on Thursday, but that its departure was postponed until Sunday because of restrictions imposed by Israel.

-He added that officials then decided instead to cancel the trip altogether, shipping to Gaza the goods by other means, IRNA said.
+He added that officials then decided instead to cancel the trip altogether, shipping the goods to Gaza by other means, IRNA said.

 He added: "In order to deprive the Zionist regime of any excuse, the aid collected for the oppressed people of Gaza will be delivered to them by other means without mentioning the name of Iran."